hdShang/arxiv-daily/docs/cs-AI/2025-09-07/papers/250905881v1-geoanalystbench-a-geoai-benchmark-for-assessing-large-language-model.md

 ---
 layout: default
-title: GeoAnalystBench: A GeoAI benchmark for assessing large language models for spatial analysis workflow and code generation
+title: "GeoAnalystBench: A GeoAI benchmark for assessing large language models for spatial analysis workflow and code generation"
 ---

 # GeoAnalystBench: A GeoAI benchmark for assessing large language models for spatial analysis workflow and code generation